infoportugal/wagtail-modeltranslation/README.rst

 It's an alternative approach for i18n support on Wagtail CMS websites.

-The modeltranslation application is used to translate dynamic content of existing Wagtail CMS models to an arbitrary number of languages without having to change the original model classes.
+The modeltranslation application is used to translate dynamic content of existing Wagtail models to an arbitrary number of languages, without having to change the original model classes.
 It uses a registration approach (comparable to Django's admin app) to add translations to existing or new projects and is fully integrated into the Wagtail admin UI.